New to BLUETTI: 2 x APEX 300 + B300k, HUB A1 for stacking, Charger 2

 Selected APEX 300 for charging from EV V2L at 120V/1.6A while generating split-phase output for portable partial home backup.
-Option: BLUETTI supported 48V LiFePO4 battery interface via Charger 2.
+Option: BLUETTI supported 24V battery + 48V LiFePO4 battery interface via Charger 2.

-IONIQ 5 + EV9, same EV platform, same V2L adapter, 178 kW total, and close to 120kWh of useable power for backup at 90% max SOC and 20% min/ cut-off SOC.
-Plenty of backup energy.
+IONIQ 5 + EV9, same EV platform, same V2L adapter, 178 kWh total energy, and close to 120kWh of useable energy for backup at 90% max SOC and 20% min/ cut-off SOC.
+Plenty of mobile and fast re-chargeable battery backup energy.

 Tests: